 That’s all before you start to explore the surrounding Oaxaca state – the heart of Mexico’s mezcal production and home to ancient temples and geological wonders such as the petrified waterfalls at Hierve el Agua.

-I’m a recent convert to all-out winter wonderland trips and I’m really excited about exploring this beautiful part of northern Italy – skiing, snowshoeing and sledding my way around the Dolomites on a ten-day adventure.
+I’m a recent convert to winter sports trips and was incredibly excited to discover this beautiful part of northern Italy on a two week trip at the beginning of 2020 – skiing, snowshoeing and sledding my way around the Dolomites on an all-out adventure.

 Salta is Argentina – but not as you know it.